no7dw/no7dw.github.io/source/_posts/programmer-growth-map.md

   - Know how and why in both business and tech
   - Challenge yourself and others ,often ask why and chase for a better way

+### Growth Hacker
+ - Business Expert & Senior  Developer & Math Statistics
+ - Live with data
+ - Ab test
+ -  **Have the guts Deciding not to do**
+ -  Always providing idea or better ideas
+ -  Good at script programming
+ - Good at tools to improve efficiency

 ### Manager / Leader